lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 Previously I interned at Adobe Research in 2021, working with <a href="https://www.justinsalamon.com/">Justin Salamon</a> and <a href="https://dingzeyu.li/">Dingzeyu Li</a>, and collaborated with Microsoft Research, working with <a href="http://alumni.media.mit.edu/~djmcduff/">Daniel McDuff</a> in 2020.

 **Internship at NAVER AI Lab**:
 I am always looking for interns to collaborate with!
-If you are interested in doing a cool multi-modal learning project, please send me an email introducing yourself and describe your research interests and experience.
+If you are interested in doing a cool multimodal learning project, please send me an email introducing yourself and describe your research interests and experience.

 -----------